scalar-labs/docs-scalardl/docs/scalar-kubernetes/ManualDeploymentGuideScalarDLOnAKS.md

 ![image](images/png/AKS_ScalarDL_Ledger.drawio.png)

 ## Step 1.
-Subscribe to ScalarDL Ledger in Azure Marketplace
+Get the ScalarDL Ledger container image

-You must get the ScalarDL Ledger container image from [Azure Marketplace](https://azuremarketplace.microsoft.com/en/marketplace/apps/scalarinc.scalardl) and subscribe to ScalarDL.
-For details on how to subscribe to ScalarDL Ledger in Azure Marketplace, see [Get Scalar products from Microsoft Azure Marketplace](AzureMarketplaceGuide.md#get-scalar-products-from-microsoft-azure-marketplace).
+You must get the ScalarDL Ledger container image.
+For details, see [How to get the container images of Scalar products](../scalar-kubernetes/HowToGetContainerImages.md).

 ## Step 2.
 Create an AKS cluster